 What Are Personalized Vitamins?

-Companies Ritual, Care/of and Persona are making a splash in the wellness world by selling personalized vitamin packs shipped to your doorstep.
+Companies like Ritual, Care/of and Persona are making a splash in the wellness world by selling personalized vitamin packs shipped to your doorstep.
 With vitamins that look like mini snow globes — filled with tiny spheres suspended in liquid — and others dressed in Instagram-chic pastel colors, these companies have made vitamins the new, cool wellness accessory.

 Their pitch is simple: Take a quick online assessment and answer basic questions about your age, sex, location, lifestyle choices like diet and exercise and any current concerns (low energy? digestive issues? lackluster skin?).
 Then, voila!
 The company will cut through all the confusing information and recommend the right vitamin combo for you.